Androoideka/SOS/README.md

 # SOS
-Music Sequencer and Synthesizer in C#\n
+Music Sequencer and Synthesizer in C#
 School project for Racunarska gimnazija 2016, feel free to use anything from this project.